seandstewart/bardly/pending/tragedies/romeo-and-juliet/uncut.md

 **ROMEO**
 No matter: get thee gone,
-And hire those horses; I’ll be with thee straight.
+And hire those horses; I'll be with thee straight.

 *Exit BALTHASAR*

 Well, Juliet, I will lie with thee to-night.
-Let’s see for means: O mischief, thou art swift
+Let's see for means: O mischief, thou art swift
 To enter in the thoughts of desperate men!
-I do remember an apothecary,–
+I do remember an apothecary,--
-And hereabouts he dwells,–which late I noted
+And hereabouts he dwells,--which late I noted
-In tatter’d weeds, with overwhelming brows,
+In tatter'd weeds, with overwhelming brows,
 Culling of simples; meagre were his looks,
 Sharp misery had worn him to the bones:
 And in his needy shop a tortoise hung,
-An alligator stuff’d, and other skins
+An alligator stuff'd, and other skins
 Of ill-shaped fishes; and about his shelves
 A beggarly account of empty boxes,
 Green earthen pots, bladders and musty seeds,
 Remnants of packthread and old cakes of roses,
-Were thinly scatter’d, to make up a show.
+Were thinly scatter'd, to make up a show.
 Noting this penury, to myself I said
-‘An if a man did need a poison now,
+'An if a man did need a poison now,
 Whose sale is present death in Mantua,
-Here lives a caitiff wretch would sell it him.’
+Here lives a caitiff wretch would sell it him.'
 O, this same thought did but forerun my need;
 And this same needy man must sell it me.
 As I remember, this should be the house.
-Being holiday, the beggar’s shop is shut.
+Being holiday, the beggar's shop is shut.
 What, ho! apothecary!

 *Enter Apothecary*